seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **ALEXAS**
 Last thing he did, dear queen,
-He kiss’d,–the last of many doubled kisses,–
+He kiss'd,--the last of many doubled kisses,--
 This orient pearl.
 His speech sticks in my heart.

 **CLEOPATRA**
 Mine ear must pluck it thence.

 **ALEXAS**
-‘Good friend,’ quoth he,
+'Good friend,' quoth he,
-‘Say, the firm Roman to great Egypt sends
+'Say, the firm Roman to great Egypt sends
 This treasure of an oyster; at whose foot,
 To mend the petty present, I will piece
 Her opulent throne with kingdoms; all the east,
-Say thou, shall call her mistress.’
+Say thou, shall call her mistress.'
 So he nodded,
 And soberly did mount an arm-gaunt steed,
-Who neigh’d so high, that what I would have spoke
+Who neigh'd so high, that what I would have spoke
-Was beastly dumb’d by him.
+Was beastly dumb'd by him.

 **CLEOPATRA**
 What, was he sad or merry?

 **ALEXAS**
-Like to the time o’ the year between the extremes
+Like to the time o' the year between the extremes
 Of hot and cold, he was nor sad nor merry.

 **CLEOPATRA**
 O well-divided disposition!
 Note him,
-Note him good Charmian, ’tis the man; but note him:
+Note him good Charmian, 'tis the man; but note him:
 He was not sad, for he would shine on those
 That make their looks by his; he was not merry,
-Which seem’d to tell them his remembrance lay
+Which seem'd to tell them his remembrance lay
 In Egypt with his joy; but between both:
 O heavenly mingle!
-Be’st thou sad or merry,
+Be'st thou sad or merry,
 The violence of either thee becomes,
 So does it no man else.
-Met’st thou my posts?
+Met'st thou my posts?

 **ALEXAS**
 Ay, madam, twenty several messengers:
 Why do you send so thick?

 **CLEOPATRA**
-Who’s born that day
+Who's born that day
 When I forget to send to Antony,
 Shall die a beggar.
 Ink and paper, Charmian.
 Welcome, my good Alexas.
 Did I, Charmian,